Riemannian geometric classification and emergent phenomena of magnetic textures: Differential geometry in magnetic textures

 Here, $\Sigma$ is a two-dimensional subsurface, and $\partial \Sigma$ is its oriented boundary.
 The orientation is chosen such that $\Sigma$ lies on the left-hand side when moving along the curve $\partial \Sigma$. $K$ is the Gaussian curvature.
 In particular, on $\mathbb{S}^2$, the Gaussian curvature is constant and equal to unity.
 Then, we obtain the relation in the case of $\mathbb{S}^2$

 Here, $\mathrm{Area}(\Sigma)$ is the area of the surface $\Sigma$.

 On the other hand, the integral of the geodesic SSC over one period is given by

 In the following, we assume $|\partial_w \bm{n}| = \mathrm{const} \equiv |q_0|$.
-This condition implies that the spin traces the curve with a constant speed.
+This condition implies that the spin traces the curve at constant speed.
 This assumption is satisfied in helical and conical magnets.
-In this case, by combining with the Gauss-Bonnet theorem, we obtain
+In this case, using the Gauss-Bonnet theorem, we obtain

 Therefore, when the speed is constant, the geodesic SSC is determined solely by the speed and the area enclosed by the curve.